cosmos/ibc/spec/core/v2/ics-004-packet-semantics/README.md

 > **Example**: If a packet within 3 payloads intended for 3 different application is sent out, the expectation is that each of the payload is acted upon in the same order as it has been placed in the packet.
 Likewise, the array of `appAcknowledgement` is expected to be populated within the same order.

 - The `IBCRouter` contains a mapping from the application port and the supported callbacks.

-// and as well as a mapping from channelId to the underlying client.
+// NEED DSICUSSION - and as well as a mapping from channelId to the underlying client.

 ```typescript
 type IBCRouter struct {